 - 6.1.1 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the aeroplane shall be provided with approved instruments, equipment and systems, including guidance and flight management systems necessary for the safe operation of the aeroplane in the anticipated operating conditions.
 These shall include the instruments and equipment necessary to enable the crew to operate the aeroplane within its operating limitations.
-Instruments and equipment design shall consider Human Factors principles. - Note 1: Instruments and equipment additional to the minimum necessary for the issuance of a Certificate of Airworthiness are prescribed in ICAO Annex 6, Parts I and II, for particular circumstances or on particular kinds of routes. - Note 2: Guidance material on Human Factors principles can be found in the Human Factors Training Manual (ICAO Doc 9683) and in the Human Factors Guidelines for Air Traffic Management (ATM) Systems (ICAO Doc 9758). - 6.1.2 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the design of the instruments, equipment and systems required by 6.1.1 and their installation shall be such that: - An inverse relationship exists between the probability of a failure condition and the severity of its effect on the aircraft and its occupants, as determined by a system safety assessment process; - b) They perform their intended function under all anticipated operating conditions; and - c) Electromagnetic interference between them is minimised. - 6.1.3 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, means shall be provided to warn the crew of unsafe system operating conditions and to enable them to take corrective action.
+Instruments and equipment design shall consider Human Factors principles. - Note 1: Instruments and equipment additional to the minimum necessary for the issuance of a Certificate of Airworthiness are prescribed in ICAO Annex 6, Parts I and II, for particular circumstances or on particular kinds of routes. - Note 2: Guidance material on Human Factors principles can be found in the Human Factors Training Manual (ICAO Doc 9683). - 6.1.2 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the design of the instruments, equipment and systems required by 6.1.1 and their installation shall be such that: - a) An inverse relationship exists between the probability of a failure condition and the severity of its effect on the aircraft and its occupants, as determined by a system safety assessment process; - b) They perform their intended function under all anticipated operating conditions; and - c) Electromagnetic interference between them is minimised. - 6.1.3 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, means shall be provided to warn the crew of unsafe system operating conditions and to enable them to take corrective action.